 Westminster College is a member of the National Collegiate Honors Council (NCHC), which sponsors an annual convention attended by about 2000 undergraduates, professors, and administrators from Honors programs around the country.
 Representatives from Westminster College attend the convention each year to participate in workshops, attend sessions, and enjoy the many entertaining diversions of the host city.
 Students who are interested in attending should consult the director of Honors and read the following guidelines about making a proposal.
 This year's meeting will be on Oct.
 12-16, 2016 in Seattle (note: this is right before fall break).
 Our Honors program typically sends anywhere from 4-8 students to this meeting.

-1. It costs about $1,000-$1,300 to send a single student to the meeting and we will do our best to underwrite much of that cost for students whose papers are accepted.
+1. It costs about $1,000-$1,300 per student and we will do our best to underwrite much of that cost for students whose papers are accepted.
 Certainly we will pay the $450 registration fee for everybody and offset as much as possible the flight and hotel costs, depending on how many proposals are accepted.
-However, given the increase in conference fees, students may be asked to pay for some of their expenses.

 2. Submitting is easy!
 There are three primary ways for students to participate:

 Other alternative ways to participate include diversity panels, idea exchanges, roundtables, and master classes.
 All you need is an idea and a way to describe it clearly.
-All application forms are available online at the conference website.
-The different types of proposal options are discussed as well.
-In most cases you will just need to describe your idea for the conference booklet in 500 characters or less.
+The various types of sessions are described at the conference website and you submit your proposal here.
+You will need to describe your idea for the conference booklet in 500 characters or less.
 (You do have to create an on-line account before making a proposal--look to the upper right corner of the conference website where it says "2015 Proposal Submission.")